GigiOtoya/easy-weights/README.md

 #### unregister

 Unregisters all classes and removes the EasyWeightsProperty from the scene properties.
 Also removes updatePanel from the depsgraph update handlers.

-License
-This add-on is licensed under the MIT License.
-You are free to use, modify, and distribute this script, as long as you include the original license.